tthomas-analytics/credit-card-fraud-detection/README.md

 ## 📌 Notes

-- The `creditcard.csv` file is not included due to GitHub's 100MB file size limit.
-Download from Kaggle and update the file path in each notebook to match your local setup.
 - Dollar figures in the modeling notebook reflect test set performance (20% of data).
 The Power BI dashboard reflects the full dataset.
   Both are valid — the notebook shows model evaluation, the dashboard